How do I apply to PICH?

 When will I know if my application has been successful?

-By early August.
-This will allow you to liaise with your educational supervisor and rota co-ordinator before you start your placement in September.
+By the end of August.
+This will allow you to liaise with your educational supervisor/trainer/rota co-ordinator before you start your placement in September.

 I won’t be at the same trust for the next year – can I still apply?